-Alongside positive relationships, we are aware that good classroom organisation and effective teaching methods are key to good behaviour and that the provision of a high quality curriculum through interesting and challenging activities influences behaviour.
-A welcoming and secure classroom environment gives clear messages to the children about the extent to which they and their efforts are valued.
+Alongside positive relationships, we are aware that good classroom organisation and effective teaching methods are key to good behaviour and that the provision of a high quality curriculum through interesting and challenging activities influences

 Learning environments will be organised to promote and develop independence and individual initiative, whilst minimising disruption and uncertainty.
 This includes the arrangement of furniture and suitable access to resources and learning materials.